cockroachdb/docs/cockroachcloud/authentication.md

 {% include cockroachcloud/prefer-sso.md %}

-If you have not done so,[create your own free {{ site.data.products.serverless }} cluster](../../cockroachcloud/create-a-serverless-cluster.html).
+If you have not done so,[create your own free {{ site.data.products.serverless }} cluster](create-a-serverless-cluster.html).

 ## Connecting SQL clients

 To execute SQL statements or perform database administration functions on a cluster, you must connect to the cluster with a SQL client.
-CockroachDB clients include the [CockroachDB CLI](), and numerous [drivers and object-relational mapping (ORM) tools]().
+CockroachDB clients include the CockroachDB CLI, and numerous [drivers and object-relational mapping (ORM) tools](../{{site.versions["dev"]}}/install-client-drivers.html).

-To connect any SQL client to a {{ site.data.products.db }} cluster, you must have a username/password combination, and the [TLS public root certificate authority (CA) certificate of the cluster](../{{site.versions["dev"]}}/security-reference/transport-layer-security.html#certificate-authority-in-cockroachdb).
+To connect any SQL client to a {{ site.data.products.db }} cluster, you must have a username/password combination, and the [TLS public root certificate authority (CA) certificate of the cluster](../{{site.versions["dev"]}}/security-reference/transport-layer-security.html#certificates-signing-trust-and-authority).

-### Connect with the CockroachDB CLI

 ### Node identity verification